What Are Resources?

 Container Management

 Resources contain containers (tables, sheets, etc.) that hold your data.
-You can:
+You can:- List all containers in a resource

 - Get detailed information about specific containers